 One of the main purposes of this is to bring an element of control on the profitability / performance of these PPC ads.
 Come to think of it, the option to measure the benefits of promotions directly is one of the main reasons why online advertising has been growing at such trending speeds.

-Each business however needs to realize that the target CPA / CPL is unique for it, just like each brand / service is unique in their own operations and cost of delivery, etc.
+Each business, however, needs to realize that the target CPA / CPL is unique for it, just like each brand / service is unique in its own operations and cost of delivery, etc.